Ergodicity of the infinite swapping algorithm at low temperature: Introduction

-In this article we take the analysis of \cite{Doll17} to the next level.
-We carry out the first rigorous study of the ergodic properties of the isa at low temperatures.
-Under standard non-degeneracy assumptions, we deduce the low-temperature asymptotics for the Poincar\'e constant and a good estimate for the log-Sobolev constant of the isa (see Theorem \ref{thm:PI} and Theorem \ref{thm:LSI} below).
-In the context of metastability, those type of formulas are also known as Eyring-Kramers formulas.
-Comparing our results to the Eyring-Kramers formula for the overdamped Langevin dynamics (see e.g. \cite{Bovier04, Bovier05, MS14}) we have an exponential gain: the effective energy barrier of the underlying energy landscape~$H$ only sees the higher temperature $\tau_2$.
-We also give indications that the result of Theorem \ref{thm:PI} is optimal.
+converges weakly to the product measure $\pi$ as $t \to \infty$ by the ergodic theorem.
+In particular, by restricting to the first coordinate, the measure $\frac{1}{t} \int_0^t \rho(X_1, X_2) \delta_{X_1} + \rho(X_2, X_1) \delta_{X_2} ds$ approximates the Gibbs measure $\nu^{\tau_1}$ for $t$ large enough.
+In \cite{Dupuis12}, a large deviation principle was established for the measure $\eta_t$.
+However, it is not clear how the rate function depends on the temperatures $(\tau_1,\tau_2)$, so it is less obvious why the higher temperature $\tau_2$ may be helpful.
+Further numerical and heuristic studies in \cite{Doll17} indicate that there is an exponential gain when using the isa for sampling in comparison with the classical over-damped Langevin dynamics.
+Recently the isa was applied to training restricted Boltzmann machines \cite{HNR20}, and was shown to be competitive empirically.
+But no rigorous result has been established so far on how well the isa accelerates sampling at low temperatures.

-To the best of our knowledge, this is the first time that an Eyring-Kramers formula was derived for inhomogeneous diffusions.
-The reason is that usually, if the diffusion coefficient $\sigma$ is inhomogeneous, the stationary and ergodic distribution $\mu$ is unknown.
-But for the isa \eqref{e_infinite_swapping}, the ergodic distribution $\mu$ is explicitly known.
-It is given by $ \mu(x_1, x_2) = \frac{1}{2} \left( \pi (x_1,x_2) + \pi (x_2, x_1) \right)$.
-This makes a rigorous analysis of \eqref{e_infinite_swapping} feasible.
+In this article we take the analysis of \cite{Dupuis12, Doll17} to the next level through a functional inequality approach.
+We carry out the first rigorous study of the ergodic properties of the isa at low temperatures by quantifying its convergence in terms of the temperatures ($\tau_1, \tau_2)$.
+Under standard nondegeneracy assumptions, we deduce the low-temperature asymptotics for the Poincar\'e and the log-Sobolev constant of the isa, see Theorem \ref{thm:PI} and Theorem \ref{thm:LSI} below.
+In the context of metastability, these formulas are also known as Eyring-Kramers formulas (see \cite{Ber13} for background).
+Comparing our results to the Eyring-Kramers formulas for the over-damped Langevin equation (e.g. see \cite{Bovier04, Bovier05, MS14}), we have an exponential gain: the effective energy barrier of the underlying energy landscape~$H$ only sees the higher temperature $\tau_2$.
+We also give indications that our results are optimal.